Mavericks vs. Pelicans Prediction & Picks - November 12

 Mavericks Performance Insights

-- With 41.3 boards per game, Dallas is 25th in the NBA.
-It allows 45.3 rebounds per contest, which ranks 19th in the league.
+- Dallas is 25th in the NBA with 41.3 rebounds per game this year.
+Meanwhile, it ranks 19th with 45.3 rebounds allowed per contest.

-- The Mavericks are putting up 25 dimes per game, which ranks them 17th in the NBA in 2023-24.
+- This season, the Mavericks rank 17th in the league in assists, dishing out 25 per game.

-- Dallas ranks third-best in the NBA by committing only 12.3 turnovers per game.
-In terms of forced turnovers, it ranks 14th in the league (14.3 per contest).
+- Dallas ranks top-five this season in turnovers, ranking third-best in the league with 12.3 turnovers per game.
+Meanwhile, it ranks 14th with 14.3 forced turnovers per contest.

-- The Mavericks are playing well in terms of three-point shooting, as they rank best in the league in treys (17.2 per game) and best in shooting percentage from downtown (40.3%).
+- The Mavericks have been getting things done in terms of three-point shooting this year, ranking best in the NBA in three-pointers per game (17.2) and best in three-point percentage (40.3%).

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.